davidzhao1015/davidzhao1015.github.io/_posts/2025-04-09-delay-diganosis-survival-analysis.md

 ✅ A **step-by-step case study** using ASMD diagnosis data.

-🚀 **For the full code and interactive analysis, check out my [Jupyter Notebook](https://www.notion.so/Modeling-Diagnostic-Delays-in-Rare-Disease-A-Survival-Analysis-Case-Study-in-Python-1d0f4a55ed8380cc8a3dd032cadc838d?pvs=21)**
+🚀 For the full code and interactive analysis, check out my [Jupyter Notebook](https://github.com/davidzhao1015/survival-analysis-case-example/blob/main/survival-analysis-ASMD-example.ipynb)

 Let’s dive in!

-# 2. Fundamentals of Survival Analysis
+# Fundamentals of Survival Analysis

 ## What is survival analysis?